JustScrub/kiv-ups-shithead/README.md

      - GIMME CARD - request the player to play a card
      - TRADE NOW - request the player to trade cards before game starts and tell the result
      - YOUR TURN - tell the player he's on turn
+     - ON TURN - tell the players who's on turn
+        - data: player id
      - TOP CARD - tell the player the top card (after YOUR TURN request)
         - data: the card (1 byte)
      - YOUR CARDS - tell the player his cards